debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ## More of the Same

 That really covers the basics of how these packets are layed out.
-Every path taken will just have more of the same with random fixed values, branch values, sequence numbers, etc. Now that there is a basic understanding of what these packets are doing, it'll be easier to explain the packets we actually care about
+Every path taken will just have more of the same with random fixed values, branch values, sequence numbers, etc. Now that there is a basic understanding of what these packets are doing, it'll be easier to explain the packets we actually care about.
+First we'll talk about the tooling we developed so that it can be referenced and understood as the packets below are explained.
+Keep in mind we developed these tools as we went.
 # Motor Packets

 Below are two motor packet which will be referenced in this section for comparison